 What is a mind map?

-You may have seen—or used—mind maps before, without knowing it.
+You may have seen—or used—mind maps before without knowing it.
 Teachers love them as a way of getting kids to think, so you might well have come across them in the classroom.
 Of course, that was many years ago, and you probably haven’t given them a second thought since then!

 The advantage of a mind map over a list is that a mind map is not linear.
 On a list, the items fall into a particular order, with the most important at the top.
 On a mind map, on the other hand, nothing takes precedence.
 This makes it a great tool for project management in a team, as it can help soothe tensions between members.

 Mind maps also allow you to show connections between different things.
-By thinking in terms of topics and subtopics, or categories, you can identify how everything fits together, which helps you see the bigger picture of your project, for example, as your team collaborates on an email marketing strategy.
+By thinking about topics and subtopics or categories, you can identify how everything fits together.
+This helps you see the bigger picture of your project, for example, as your team collaborates on an email marketing strategy.
 Many people find mind maps to be an easy way to inspire ideas.
 When you start mind mapping, you’ll find that creativity flows more readily than other planning tools.

 What should a mind map include?